 To further show your shoes played a minimal or nonexistent role in your injuries, always take pictures of the area you fell, showing the conditions at the time of the incident.

 If you were injured after falling on a slippery surface, turn to Trantolo & Trantolo to prove the property owner or building manager neglected the public a duty of care.
-To start your claim, contact one of our slip and fall lawyers today.
+To start your claim, contact one of our Connecticut slip and fall lawyers today.